Japan Highly Skilled Professional Points Calculator

 • No notable research achievements or not applicable: 0 points

 This category is intentionally broad.
-In the official system, different types of research output, prizes, and professional achievements may be treated separately and may have stricter definitions.
+In the official system, different types of research output, prizes, or professional distinctions may be defined more narrowly.
+For a general planning estimate, however, this simple split keeps the calculator easy to use without pretending to capture every nuance.

 Comparison Table: Point Bands by Category